mdn/content/files/en-us/web/css/css_flow_layout/flow_layout_and_overflow/index.md

   </p>
 </div>
 <p>
-  Their names were Stephen and Joseph Montgolfier, they were papermakers by trade, and were noted as possessing thoughtful minds and a deep interest in all scientific knowledge and new discovery.
+  Their names were Stephen and Joseph Montgolfier.
+They were papermakers by trade, and were noted as possessing thoughtful minds and a deep interest in all scientific knowledge and new discovery.
 </p>